Top Breastfeeding Positions For Mom and Baby

 The cradle hold is one of the most common breastfeeding positions for mom and baby.
 But it might be a little difficult to breastfeed your baby in a Cradle hold initially.
 Once you get used to this position of breastfeeding, you will realize that this is one of the best and the most comfortable ones.

-All you need to do is to sit with your baby lengthwise and bring them up to your breast height.
+All you need to do is sit with your baby lengthwise and bring them up to your breast height.
 Support their head through your elbows and support their bottom with your hand.
 Use your other hand to hold your breast.
 If you are breastfeeding your baby with your right breast, your baby should be cradled in the right arm and vice versa.

 2. Cross Cradle Hold

-Cross cradle hold, also known as crossover hold, work wonders for newborns.
+Cross cradle hold, also known as crossover hold, works wonders for newborns.
 Newborns who are having difficulty in latching on will find it easier to breastfeed in crossover hold.
 For breastfeeding mothers too, this is the best position as you can easily see your nipple and your baby’s mouth in it.
 Also, as you are holding your baby’s head, it would be a lot easier to take full control over your baby while breastfeeding in this position.

 3. Football Hold

 Football hold, also known as the clutch hold, is the perfect choice when you are having twins to be fed.
-Also, football hold is a perfect position after the cesarean section since you cannot lay your baby towards your abdomen.
+Also, a football hold is a perfect position after the cesarean section since you cannot lay your baby towards your abdomen.
 Not just this, mothers who have big breasts with flat or inverted nipples can also prefer to breastfeed their babies in this position.

 4. Side-Lying Position